redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_3_DMN_Decision_Service.md

 2. Click through on My Space and click on the “Try Samples” button, choose the “Traffic Violation” project and click “OK” to proceed.

+A space is a logical grouping of projects in Business Central that helps users organize their work.

 ![Show MySpace Project](images/lab23_myspace_details.png)

 The result of this process is a very simple Decision implemented using DMN, a couple of data objects, and a few test scenarios.
 For now, we will focus on working with the DMN model.

 2. Click through the “Traffic Violation” DMN model.
-This very simple model shows that there are two inputs into the decision - Driver and Violation, and based on the values provided as inputs, there are two decisions being made, both implemented as decision tables.
+This very simple model shows that there are two inputs into the decision (indicated by an oval in the decision model):
+* Driver - details about the driver for which the decision is being made, e.g. such as the driver's name, age, etc.
+* Violation - information about the specific violation that occurred

+Based on these inputs, the DMN makes two decisions : whether a fine should be applied to the driver, and whether the driver's license should be suspended.
+Each one of those decisions is implemented in a decision table (indicated by a rectangle in the DMN model)

 ![DMN Model](images/lab23_dmn_model.png)

 ![Decision table](images/lab23_decision_table.png)

+The decision table encodes a number of rules

 3. Play around with the Violation Scenarios and see how TDD is implemented in this space(click the “play” button to see the tests run)